March 2025 - Diary of a Revenue Engineer

 What I thought…

-This quarter was insane and intense and I just about came out with my goals and discipline intact.
+This quarter was insane and intense and I just came out of it with my goals and discipline intact.

-By god it’s good to see the sun again more often, but why do we still have these egregious changes in the hours of the day.
+It’s good to see the sun again, but why do we still have these egregious changes in the hours of the day?

-As the world fizzed and bubbled with insanity like some poorly sealed fermenting food-stuff in the pantry of a DIY health-enthusiast, we got cracking on delivery and improvement.
+As the world fizzed and bubbled, like some fermented food-stuff in a hipster’s pantry, I got cracking on delivery and improvement.

 What I learned…

-I felt like March was so busy that it passed without much time to learn.
-It certainly was less intentional with regards learning, with the big lessons coming more organically.
+March was so busy that it passed without much time to learn.
+I certainly was less intentional with regards learning, with the big lessons coming more organically.

 Dopamine balance